joshualande/joshualande.github.io/_drafts/2014-02-07-database-normalization.md

 ingredients = recipes["Tomato Soup"]["ingredients"]
 ```

-But the downside of laying out the data in this way is that it
+But the downside of this is it would be expensive to make other queries.
-makes this query easy at the expense of making other kinds
-of queries hard.
 For example, to find all the recipies with a given ingredient
-would require innefficiently looking through all recipies:
+would require having to look through all recipies:

 ```python
 recipies = [ i for i in recipies.keys() if "Tomaotes" in recipies[i]]
 ```

-It would be cumbersome for example to
-to list all recipes that have a particular ingredient.
-We could imagine building a data structure optimized to
+We could nest our recipies inside of ingreidnets to make
-solve this question:
+this query easier:

 ```python
 recipes = {